 • More: HbD News: New Dallas Stars Logo

 Jersey Recommendation: #14 Benn.
-The current and probably long-term captain of the Stars is one of the more dynamic players in the league.
-With some decent goaltending, he’ll probably lead them past the first round of the playoffs one day.
-Get it in the glorious Victory Greens.
+The current and long-term captain (especially given the length of his current contract) of the Stars is still one of the more dynamic players in the league.